brutalzinn/ho-routine-obrigations/README.md

 I will put some qr codes at kitchen, my room and at restroom.
 At some time, the home assistant will try to alert me to go to these points.
 I called these points like "obrigations".

 OK.
 OK ITS HARD TO SOLVE THIS KIND OF PROBLEM.
 But.. at this time, i cant handle any breaks.
 I am very, very, very health critical situation.

+# CHANGE LOG

+- MQTT OR WEB SOCKET to connection with HO?
+YES.
+We dont need mqtt here.
+Its not just a IoT plataform.
+Its overthink project when i suppose to do other things.